 The Amerisleep AS3 Mattress

 The AS3 is the most popular mattress model Amerisleep offers.
-Due to the materials and manufacturing methods, the AS3 mattress produces virtually no off-gassing.
+Due to the materials and manufacturing methods, the AS3 mattress produces virtually no emissions or bad odors, which is better for the planet.

 The Amerisleep AS3 mattress consists of: